Bill Clinton: Public opinion

 Throughout Clinton's first term, his job approval rating fluctuated in the 40s and 50s.
 In his second term, his rating consistently ranged from the high-50s to the high-60s.
 After his impeachment proceedings in 1998 and 1999, Clinton's rating reached its highest point.
 According to a CBS News/New York Times poll, Clinton left office with an approval rating of 68 percent, which matched those of Ronald Reagan and Franklin D. Roosevelt as the highest ratings for departing presidents in the modern era.
-Clinton's average Gallup poll approval rating for his last quarter in office was 61%, the highest final quarter rating any president has received for fifty years.
+Clinton's average Gallup poll approval rating for his last quarter in office was 61 percent, the highest final quarter rating any president has received for fifty years.
 Forty-seven percent of the respondents identified themselves as being Clinton supporters.

 As he was leaving office, a CNN/USA Today/Gallup poll revealed that 45 percent of Americans said they would miss him; 55 percent thought he "would have something worthwhile to contribute and should remain active in public life"; 68 percent thought he would be remembered more for his "involvement in personal scandal" than for "his accomplishments"; and 58 percent answered "No" to the question "Do you generally think Bill Clinton is honest and trustworthy?"
 The same percentage said he would be remembered as either "outstanding" or "above average" as a president, while 22 percent said he would be remembered as "below average" or "poor".
 ABC News characterized public consensus on Clinton as, "You can't trust him, he's got weak morals and ethics—and he's done a heck of a good job."
+During his first term, roughly 7 in 10 Americans believed that the media unfairly covered Clinton's character flaws, according to polling.